Want to pick my brain? Here you go.

 2. How do you market your coaching/what is the most effective kind of marketing?

 This varies from coach to coach, business to business, and target market to target market.
-My target market for individual coaching is professionals and entrepreneurs, and most of my clients are in fields ranging from science and technology to healthcare, fitness, event planning, nonprofits, retail, arts, religion, insurance, and more.
-My clients are also all over the country (and occasionally in other countries), and I rarely focus my marketing in Santa Barbara, unless it's for my in-person group coaching program.
+My target audience for individual coaching is purpose-driven leaders, and most of my clients are in fields ranging from science and technology to healthcare, fitness, event planning, nonprofits, retail, arts, religion, insurance, and more.
+My clients are also all over the country (and occasionally in other countries), and I rarely focus my marketing locally, unless it's for an in-person local program.

 I do a lot of online marketing through my blog, website, newsletter and social media.
-This works great for me and keeps me at the top of Google (I've been somewhere in the top 3 or 4 for "public speaking coach" since 2008), and it also requires a large time investment.
+This works great for me and keeps me at the top of Google (I've been on the front page of Google for "public speaking coach" since 2008), and it also requires a large time investment.
 If you want to focus on local clients, you'll probably do something different.
-I've had very little success at paid advertising, paid directories, and that sort of thing, but in terms of getting the word out locally, I do enjoy networking.
+I've had very little success at paid advertising, paid directories, and that sort of thing, but I do attend some local events where I can meet people who might be good contacts and connections.

-I don't actively pursue them, except for submitting a proposal to an occasional conference when something sounds like a good fit for me.
-I don't do any cold-calling, for example.
-Most of them come to me through word of mouth, repeat clients or through marketing e-mails/social media messages I send out to previous clients or my list.
+First of all, I don't do any cold-calling.
+I'll send a proposal to a conference or event when it sounds like a good fit for me.
+Most speaking and training engagements come to me through Google, word of mouth, repeat clients or through marketing e-mails/social media messages I send out to previous clients or my list.
+I research companies who might be a good fit and reach out for introductions through LinkedIn.

-If you want to pursue speaking engagements, you first need to determine who your target audience is.
-What's your niche or specialty that you're offering, and who are you targeting?
+If you want to pursue speaking engagements, you first need to determine what your unique core message is that sets you apart from others teaching the same topic.
+What problem do you solve, and what are the outcomes you're providing?
+Who is your target audience?
+Who will most benefit from your message?
 Once you know that, then get online and look at organizations, associations or businesses in your town where you might find those people.
-Send a letter or make a phone call offering your services.
+E-mail or call them to offer your services.
 Understand that you probably will not get paid in the beginning, as you get your feet wet, people get to know you, and you begin to build a reputation.

-I focus more on the individual coaching/corporate training and group coaching aspects (both in person and online) of my business, so I do speaking engagements that will advance these aspects of my business.
+I focus more on the individual coaching, corporate training and virtual group coaching aspects of my business (I'm not a keynote speaker), so I do speaking engagements that will advance these aspects of my business.

 4. Where do you get ideas for activities/exercises?

-My background in instructional design and training development (from my master's program and previous nonprofit work) has taught me how to design workshops around my topics, so I don't use other people's ideas that much.
-I have my own philosophy and way of teaching, and that's what sets me apart; I don't want to copy what anyone else is doing, but from time to time I will adapt to my style and topic an activity another trainer has shared with me, or that I've experienced in a workshop.
+My background in instructional design and training development (from my master's program and previous nonprofit work) has taught me how to design workshops around my topics, so I rarely use other people's ideas.
+I have my own philosophy and way of teaching, and that's what sets me apart; I don't want to copy what anyone else is doing.
+From time to time I will adapt an activity another trainer has shared with me, or that I've experienced in a workshop.

-There are also many sites online for icebreakers and energizers.
-Google that and you'll find plenty, but be sure to make them your own, and relevant to your topic.
+There are also many sites online for icebreakers, energizers and other exercises.
+But be sure to make them your own, and relevant to your topic.

 5. How do you spend your day/divide up your time?

-On any given day I spend a lot of time on marketing activities, researching and writing my blog, writing my newsletter, social media, updating my website, creating products, preparing for interviews, and attending in-person networking events.
+On any given day I spend a lot of time on marketing activities, researching and writing articles, writing my newsletter, social media, updating my website, creating products, and attending in-person networking events.

-Other activities include preparing for my next program session or teleseminar, writing or editing one of my books (works in progress...), planning, or designing a new program.
+Other activities include preparing for my next program session or virtual training, writing or editing a book (work in progress...), business planning, or designing a new program.

 On some days I'm working with individual clients by phone or in person.
-On other days, I'm leading a training or workshop, or delivering live or online trainings and seminars.
-Sometimes I'm attending someone else's training, webinar or teleseminar; I believe in investing in my own education and business growth.
+On other days, I'm leading a training or workshop, or delivering live or online trainings.
+Sometimes I'm attending someone else's training or virtual training; as I mentioned above, I believe in investing in my own education and business growth.

 And a lot of time is spent conversing by e-mail or phone with prospective clients and project partners, scheduling meetings and appointments, and dealing with technology issues, taxes, bookkeeping and other day-to-day administrative duties.
-In between those tasks, I also (try to) make time for a workout.
+In between those tasks, I also (try to) make time to exercise, hang with my cats, watch my favorite tv shows and plan healthy meals for me and my hubby.

 6. What resources do you recommend to get started as a public speaking coach?

-I would suggest subscribing to speakers' and coaches' blogs to get a feel for the business, and also subscribing to the SpeakerNet News newsletter for the speakers' perspective.
-National Speakers Association is another resource for professionals, with workshops, conferences and a great magazine.
-I'm not in love with a lot of coaching resources out there, to be honest, but the ones I do follow are Michelle Schubnel at Coach and Grow R.I.C.H. and Jennifer Britton at Group Coaching Essentials.
+I would suggest following speakers' and coaches' blogs and social media to get a feel for the business, and also subscribing to the SpeakerNet News newsletter for the speakers' perspective.
+National Speakers Association is another resource for learning the speaking business, with Facebook groups, workshops, conferences and a great magazine.

 I spent a lot of time researching speakers and coaches, their niches, their fees, their programs, etc. when I started out.
 Then I hammered together my programs and policies based on what I heard from clients and other coaches, and of course, my own way of doing things.

-There are so many resources I've found over the years for everything from contact management software to presentation equipment, information product creation, webinars and teleseminars, marketing, productivity, audio and video, social networking, website and blog creation and maintenance, I don't even know where to begin, but following and conversing with other speakers, coaches and marketing experts on Twitter, "liking" their pages on Facebook, and reading their blogs is a start.
+There are so many resources I've found over the years for everything from contact management software to presentation equipment, content creation, online courses, marketing, productivity, audio and video, social networking, website and blog creation and maintenance, I don't even know where to begin.
+But following, interacting and masterminding with other speakers, coaches and marketing experts is a start.

 7. How did you set your fees?

 I originally studied other coaches' websites and set my fees somewhere in the middle, not too low, not too high.
-Over the years, I've increased my fees based on growing experience and knowledge, the requirements of my programs, my changing business and coaching models, and based on how much money I want and need to make!
+My fees have more than quadrupled over the years, based on growing experience and knowledge, the requirements of my programs, my changing business and coaching models, and based on how much money I want and need to make!
 My business continues to grow, along with my fees.

 8. Other advice?

-Figure out who you are in the public speaking universe, what you have to say, and who you want to say it to.
-You also have to be willing to stand up for your own beliefs and opinions and rock the boat if necessary.
+Figure out who you are in the speaking and coaching world, what you have to say, and who you want to say it to.
+You also have to be willing to stand up for your own philosophy, beliefs, and opinions and rock the boat if necessary.